davestewart/davestewart-content/content/blog/programming/msal-vue/index.md

 I hope this repo will go some way to making it clear how logic and state can be separated, and how it's simpler to see what is going on once that's the case.

-Whilst it may also be possible to successfully implement **redirect flow** a clearer and more simplified codebase, I'll leave that as a challenge to the reader (or may come back to this in future and attempt to implement in another branch).
+Whilst it may also be possible to successfully implement **redirect flow** in a clearer and more simplified codebase, I'll leave that as a challenge to the reader (or may come back to this in future and attempt to implement in another branch).

 **If you found this post helpful, or you have anything to add which may help others, do please leave a comment.**